 Unless you’ve invested in an external drive to increase your console’s storage capacity, you’ve probably experienced the feeling that comes when you’re forced to delete one of your games to make room for another.
 If not, the first time can be a harrowing — and confusing — experience.
 To help you out, we assembled this handy guide on how to delete and re-install your content.
 It won’t make picking which games to eradicate from your drive any easier, but it will tell you which buttons to press to do so.

 From the Xbox One home screen, press the Xbox button to bring up the dashboard, then select the “My Games & Apps” tile.

-Highlight the tile of the game that you’d like to remove from your hard drive and press the Menu button on the controller.
-That’s the Start button, for those that haven’t let go of the Xbox 360’s Start/Back layout.
+Highlight the tile of the game you would like to remove from your hard drive and press the Menu button on your controller.
+(That’s the Start button, for most players.)

 Select “Manage Game” from the pop-up menu that appears.